Pseudozizeeria maha: Dry-season brood

 Male upperside: pale bluish grey with, in some specimens, a pinkish undertone.
 Forewing: as in the wet-season brood, but the black terminal edging much reduced in width in some specimens to a transverse, somewhat diffuse, very narrow band that borders the anteciliary black line on the inner side, in others to a much broader similar band that coalesces with the anteciliary black line and occupies about the outer sixth of the wing.
 This edging along the termen is sometimes even, sometimes it widens from a slender anteciliary at and above the tornus to a broad black patch at the apex of the wing.

 Hindwing: the terminal black edging much narrower proportionately than in wet-season specimens, most often reduced to a slender black anteciliary line with a series of black spots on the inner side, bordering and sometimes coalescing with the line.
 Underside: as in the wet-season brood but the ground colour paler, in some specimens much paler, the markings on both forewings and hindwings similar, with frequently the terminal markings obsolescent, sometimes entirely absent or only indicated anteriorly on each wing.
 Cilia whitish.
 Antennae, head, thorax, and abdomen as in the wet-season specimens.

 Female similar to the female of the wet-season brood, but more like the male, with the light silvery-blue suffusion very irregular, but generally extended much further outwards from the base.
 Underside: as in the male, the ground colour slightly darker.
 Other variations exist:

 Antenna, head, thorax and abdomen similar to those of the male.

 Food plants

 The eggs are laid on the host plants and the larvae hatch to feed on them.
 The plants include members of the Oxalidaceae including Oxalis corniculata, some Leguminosae and Acanthaceae.

 Other studies

 A study in Japan used this species to detect the side-effects of transgenic Bt corn, particularly by way of pollen falling onto leaves of the Oxalis host plants.
 No significant effect was found in that study.

 Other Japanese studies showed increased abnormalities in individuals of this species subjected to radiation following the Fukushima Daiichi nuclear disaster.
 Additionally, there are different studies on the recent migrations of the species to northern climates, where cold habitat leads to the increase of modifications of wing color pattern, found in northern margin populations of Japan.

-In popular culture

-The eighth studio album (Dark Sky Island) of Irish singer-songwriter Enya featured the song "Pale Grass Blue", inspired by the butterfly.